Yaandle/ac_telemetry/README.md

 ### 📦 Export Tools (`export_file.py`)
 Efficiently extract specific columns and rows from large CSV files for spreadsheet analysis without importing entire datasets.

+### 🎮 Driver File ('driver.py')
+Executes trained or evolving policies in the driving environment and evaluates task-level performance under a fixed interface.

+driver.py is the single execution surface for all learning paradigms.
+Role in the System:
+- Consumes a vehicle state vector (from telemetry or simulator)
+- Applies a policy (MLP, GA genome, DQL policy)
+- Outputs control actions:
+    - Steering
+    - Throttle
+    - Brake

+Computes task completion metrics at episode end

 ## Why This Pipeline?